 Watch for the noise that comes from the garage door motor.
 Automatic door openers often need to be tweaked.
 If the noise comes from the garage door opener near the roof of the garage, call a specialist to fix it.
 If you don’t take care of door opener noises, your door will break down and bang to a close.
 Most adjustments of this type are quick and easy fixes.
 While you have the attention of a garage door specialist, ask him to inspect your garage door.

-Here are some tips that can help you reduce garage door noise:
+Some tips that can help you reduce garage door noise

 - You can reduce the noise level by reducing the vibrations.
 The first step in quieting your garage door is to tighten the bolts and screws on your garage, track and opener.
 Loose connections can cause the unit to rumble or rattle while you’re opening or closing the garage door.
 Be careful not to over-tighten.